icebert04/icebert04.github.io/_posts/2018-11-9-running-out-of-farmers.md

 ---
 ![Young Farmers](/images/Kadrina 3.jpg)

 The Philippines is running out of farmers.
-It doesn't matter if we are blessed with different kinds of bodies of water, lands that are lush and fertile, and a climate that is favorable in growing various valued crops, livestock and farm animals.
+It doesn't matter if we are blessed with different kinds of bodies of water, lands that are lush and fertile, and a climate that is favorable in growing various valued crops, livestock, and farm animals.
 All of that is worthless... without farmers, all of us will be dead soon.... in a matter of speaking!

 The country’s food security is at risk as millions of farmers and fishermen are getting too old (average age of 57) for what is back-breaking work and their children are not keen on taking over.